scipy/scipy/doc/source/tutorial/basic.rst

 Interaction with Numpy
 ----------------------

-Scipy builds on Numpy, and for all basic array handling needs you can use Numpy functions:
+SciPy builds on Numpy, and for all basic array handling needs you can use Numpy functions:

     >>> import numpy as np